rklymentiev/py-for-neuro/chapters/chapter0.md

 A: Not quite.
 This course will introduce you to the basics of programming, but later is your own choice if you want to use this knowledge in your work/research.

-**Q: Will this course introduce me to the Python programming so later I can apply this knowledge doing more advanced stuff, like Machine Learning?**
+**Q: Will this course introduce me to Python programming so later I can apply this knowledge doing more advanced stuff, like Machine Learning?**

 A: Exactly!
-This course will show you the main concepts of programming and most popular Python packages, so later you can apply your knowledge to deal with more complex stuff, such as models building.
+This course will show you the main concepts of programming and the most popular Python packages, so later you can apply your knowledge to deal with more complex stuff, such as models building.

 **Q: I have spotted a typo/error, where do I report it?**

-A: Feel free to report an issue at the [GitHub page](https://github.com/ruslan-kl/py-for-neuro) or create a pull request.
+A: Feel free to report an issue on the [GitHub page](https://github.com/ruslan-kl/py-for-neuro) or create a pull request.

 **Q: I have an idea of relevant exercises/demos/slides, can I contribute?**

 A: Definitely yes!
-Feel free to start a discussion at the [GitHub page](https://github.com/ruslan-kl/py-for-neuro) or contact me directly.
+Feel free to start a discussion on the [GitHub page](https://github.com/ruslan-kl/py-for-neuro) or contact me directly.

 </exercise>